pasan-SK/AiLERT-FYP/README.md

 Enhance the existing DCL framework for hate speech detection through the following steps:

 - **Utilize self-supervised and supervised contrastive learning losses**: Capture span-level information for detecting Hate speech using pre-trained BERT embeddings, data augmentation, and dual contrastive learning mechanisms.
-- **Enhance DCL with fine-tuned BERT-based models**: Incorporate models like BertTweet to improve the DCL architecture's ability to understand the context of hate speech within specific datasets.
+- **Enhance DCL with fine-tuned models**: Incorporate models like Bertweet, TimeLMs, and Roberta to improve the DCL architecture's ability to understand the context of hate speech within specific datasets.
 - **Emotion Modeling** : Incorporate the scores of eleven different emotions to create an Emotion vector, which improves the classifier component.

 - **Author Profiling** : Developing author profiling involves employing personality detection and user features to enhance the DCL framework, aiming to better grasp user interactions and context.